Wagency

 Calculate an average rate of pay based on training, work experience and skill level.

 Who is it for?
-Freelance art handlers, artist assistants, and teaching artists, with work agreements for critics, independent curators, studio managers and others to be developed with the input of WAGENCY division members.
+Freelance art handlers, artist assistants, teaching artists and the galleries, nonprofit organizations, businesses, and agencies who contract their labor.
+Future agreements for art writers and critics, independent curators, paid interns and others will be developed with the input of WAGENCY division members.

 How does it work?
-The casual and temporary nature of freelance work leaves non-employees with few options when it comes to organizing for better pay and working conditions.
-Rarely sharing the same employer at the same time poses a significant obstacle to bargaining collectively and as such, contracts are one of the only tools freelance workers have at their disposal.
+Project-based casual labor has long been crucial to powering the production, exhibition, and circulation of art.
+For the many who constitute this under-recognized labor force, the temporary nature of gig work provides needed flexibility.
+But as non-employees there are few options when it comes to organizing for better pay and working conditions.
+Rarely sharing the same employer at the same time poses a real obstacle to bargaining collectively and as such, contracts are one of the only negotiating tools available to freelance workers.

 Read more about this project here .